elliotjb/Short-Circuit-Pinball-J.E./README.md

 - You can collide with the ball that's inside the ramp to reach the top diana.
 - The red turbine gives you points every time you cross it.
 - You can make the ball pass through the black box to get some extra score.
 - If the ball enters into the blue button, a 40 seconds timer will start.
-The game will launcha new ball to interact with during this period.
+The game will launch a new ball to interact with during this period.
 If you don't lose the ball during these seconds, you will be rewarded with an extra ball (adding more fun to the gameplay!).
   If you lose the ball during this period of time, the button will eject the ball and you won't get the extra ball.